jwm111/awesome-defect-detection/README.md

 # awesome-defect-detection
-all about industry surface defect detection based on deep learning
+all about industry surface defect detection based on deep learning ---- by pixdot